 Modern fly reels still come in plenty of types, materials, sizes and colours to choose from.

-In approximate order of simplicity, features and price they can be simplified into:
+In approximate order of simplicity, features and price they can be sorted as follows:

 Standard Single Spool Fly Reel